Welcome to Infinite Anthologies (Draft About Page)

 The main focus of IA is on stories that were originally serialised in Australian newspapers between 1901 and 1939.
 Thanks to the Australian Newspaper Fiction database 'To Be Continued' (TBC) it was possible to locate details of several Vintage Science Fiction Stories.
 Using various methods and tools used in Digital Humanities, including my own method of keyclouds, as well as creating an Automated Popular English Fiction Genre Classification System (APEFGCS), I was able to find a lot more in the TBC database.

 The TBC database extracts OCR'd newspaper fiction sections from the National Library of Australia's archive of newspaper pages in Trove.
 Once I had found all the vintage science fiction stories I felt I could find with these tools, using my own edited and grouped copy of the TBC sql database, I turned to Trove to locate missing chapters and find more stories.
-I extended it to finding new vintage science fiction from newspapers from the period 1825 to 1954.
+I extended it to finding new vintage science fiction from newspapers from the period 1825 to 1955.
 This enabled me to locate over 200 serialised and short vintage science fiction stories, many of which haven't been in print since their first publication.

+I then chose around 25 stories I could reasonably determine were written in Australia.
 The stories were not only serialised as separate chapters in multiple newspaper issues, but in some cases, the chapters were also broken into instalments.
 All these needed to be found, then put into the correct order.

 So, with all parts assembled, edited and available in an easy to read, downloadable and printable format, Infinite Anthologies is currently the only place on Earth where you'll find a complete version of several of these vintage science fiction stories from Australian newspapers.